HOW TO TRADE IN INDIAN SHARE MARKET?

 Investors can read stock trading books as Books provides a wealth of information and are inexpensive.
 There are many Indian stock market websites that will give you fair knowledge regarding the stock markets.

-Also, you can read investment articles which are published every now and then on the internet.
+Also, you can read investment articles that are published every now and then on the internet.

 Being an investor you can find a mentor who holds the fundamental understanding of the stock market and guide you as well.

-Forums can be a great source of question and answer.
+Forums can be a great source of questions and answers.